 Project Objectives

 Current research supports that there are disproportionately higher rates of both mental illness and physical or cognitive disabilities among incarcerated people, when compared to the general population (Cloud, 2014; Vallas, 2016).
 Trends also show that female incarceration rates are far outpacing males, and that these disparities are more pronounced in jails than in prisons (Vallas, 2016).
 As such, this project aims to better understand which mental health issues women in jails struggle with most.
-The project will also explore associations between different types of past trauma and their associations with mental illness prevalence.
+The project will also explore associations between different types of past trauma and their associations with mental illness prevalence among women.
 A secondary aim of the project is to understand the possible interaction effect between having a disability and having a mental illness, among incarcerated women.
 This will hopefully expose the unique needs of incarcerated women and inform better approaches to treatment and care, both in and outside of jail.

 Approach